MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-logicaldevice.md

 ---
-Description: 'An abstraction or emulation of a hardware entity that may or may not be based on physical hardware.' ms.assetid: 'e31c82ed-2da2-4a18-a55e-16931d74f243'
+Description: An abstraction or emulation of a hardware entity that may or may not be based on physical hardware. ms.assetid: e31c82ed-2da2-4a18-a55e-16931d74f243
-title: 'CIM\_LogicalDevice class'
+title: CIM\_LogicalDevice class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_LogicalDevice class